Bull Run Run

 Entry is limited to 350.
 You must be at least 18 years old when you enter to run.

-We will use the same system for entry as we have used for the last seven years.
+We will use the same system for entry as we have used for the last eight years.
 Entry is a two-step process.
 You fill out the application on one occasion, then you come back later to pay.
 If too many people apply, we will have a lottery to see who may pay to enter the race and who will have to apply for the wait list.
 (We did not need the lottery for 2009, but we have needed it ever since.)
 Prior entry data

 Our system allows you to enter calmly without rushing to the post office or hitting the refresh button constantly.
 Our system does, however, require that you come to our Web site twice.
 Coming back a second time is your contribution to a fair, orderly system.